 Research Focus at the Bettany Centre for Entrepreneurship

-The Bettany Centre is working with entrepreneurs along the whole entrepreneurial life-cycle. and we link our research, education and practice.
-Currently, we have three members of faculty, three PhDs and three DBAs performing research across our research areas.
+The Bettany Centre works with entrepreneurs along the entire entrepreneurial life-cycle, linking our research, education and practice.
+Currently, we have three members of faculty, three PhD students and three DBAs performing research across our research areas.

-The Centre's research areas are broad based to reflect individual scholarly interest that can add value to the cumulative knowledge in entrepreneurship.
-These include, but are not exhaustive:
+The Centre's research areas are broad, reflecting individual scholarly interest and adding value to the cumulative knowledge in entrepreneurship.
+These include:

 - Entrepreneurial mind sets and behaviours

 - Commercialisation of science and technology